 Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.
 The leading specific sectors in demand are Clean-Tech and Alternative Energy.

 No Go: Usually there is no interest in partnerships, proprietorships, franchisee, single retail stores, mining or real estate.
-Newer entrepreneurs are encouraged to self rate themselves by taking this Investor Readiness Test. or review this blog: 10-things-that-make-a-business-plan-not-fundable
+Newer entrepreneurs are encouraged to self rate themselves by reviewing this Investor Readiness list or review this blog: 10-things-that-make-a-business-plan-not-fundable